 SECTION 4.
 G.S.
-7B-401.1 reads as rewritten:
+7B-401.1 reads as rewritten: "§ 7B-401.1.

-"§ 7B-401.1.
 Parties.

 (e1) Foster Parent.
 A foster parent as defined in G.S.
-131D 10.2(9a) providing foster care for the juvenile is not a party to the case and may be allowed to intervene only if the foster parent has authority to file a petition to terminate the parental rights of the juvenile's parents pursuant to G.S.
+131D-10.2(9a) providing foster care for the juvenile is not a party to the case and may be allowed to intervene only if the foster parent has authority to file a petition to terminate the parental rights of the juvenile's parents pursuant to G.S.
 7B-1103.

-(h) Intervention. - Except as provided in G.S.
+- (g) Removal of a Party.
+If After an adjudication, if a guardian, custodian, or caretaker is a party, the court may discharge that person from the proceeding, making the person no longer a party, if the court finds that the person does not have legal rights that may be affected by the action and that the person's continuation as a party is not necessary to meet the juvenile's needs and is in the best interests of the juvenile. - (h) Intervention.
+Except as provided in G.S.
 7B-1103(b) and subsection (e1) of this section, G.S.
-7B-1103(b), the court shall not allow intervention by a person who is not the juvenile's parent, guardian, or custodian, but custodian.
+7B-1103(b), the court shall not allow intervention by a person who is not the juvenile's parent, guardian, or eustodian, but custodian.
 The court may allow intervention by (i) a current caretaker or current foster parent, as defined in G.S.
 131D-10.2(9a), providing care for the juvenile only if the current caretaker or current foster parent has authority to file a petition to terminate the parental rights of the juvenile's parents under G.S.
 7B-1103, or (ii) another county department of social services that has an interest in the proceeding.
 This section shall not prohibit the court from consolidating a juvenile proceeding with a civil action or claim for custody pursuant to G.S.
 7B-200.